TEFL TESOL courses

 9:00 AM - 7:00 PM

-Saturday
+• Saturday

-9:00 AM - 3:00 PM
+10:00 AM - 3:00 PM CST

 FAQs - Peru

-1. Why do I need the TEFL/TESOL Certification?
+I. Why do I need the TEFL/TESOL Certification?

 Language teaching is a challenging job that not everyone can pick up naturally.
 It requires creativity, patience, and knowledge of language-learning theory and language-teaching techniques.
 Increasingly, simply knowing English is insufficient if you plan to teach English in South America, Central America, Asia, Europe, or anywhere else in the world.
 Schools and Institutes are demanding qualifications, experience, and practical training in the methodology of teaching English.
-An accredited TEFL/TESOL certificate is now a prerequisite to teach at the best English schools.
+An accredited certificate is now a prerequisite to teach at the best English schools.

-2. What will I learn?
+II.
+What will I learn?

-The TEFL/TESOL Certification program is a 12-Module Course that provides you with an important set of competencies required to effectively teach English in foreign countries.
+The Certification program is a 12-Module Course that provides you with an important set of competencies required to effectively teach English in foreign countries.

-3. How will I be assessed?
+III.
+How will I be assessed?

-• Class Participation -30%
+• Class Participation - 30%

-• Student Teaching -40%
+• Student Teaching - 40%

-• 2 Papers and portfolio -20%
+• 2 Papers and Portfolio - 20%

 • Lesson Plans - 10%